 - Cost overruns

-Many unpredictable factors conspire when it comes to weather and wave conditions, but undertaking real-time measurements and analysis, and forming appropriate risk assessments based on these data can help to eliminate or mitigate the aforementioned potential challenges – and take some of the guesswork out of the “waiting game”.
+Many unpredictable factors conspire when it comes to weather and wave conditions, but undertaking real-time measurements and analysis, and forming appropriate risk assessments based on the related data can help to eliminate or mitigate the aforementioned challenges.

-In its latest release, the WaveFinder™ has full cloud-integration allowing seamless sharing of data between the vessel and all other stakeholders offshore or onshore.
-This allows for better decisions, based on common operational data, as well as easily accessible historical data for planning, tendering and even incident analysis.
+In its latest release, the WaveFinder™ has full Cloud-integration, allowing seamless sharing of data between the vessel and all other stakeholders off- and onshore.
+This allows for better decision-making based on common operational data.
+It also provides easily accessible historical data for better planning, tendering and even incident analysis.

-The future is in the cloud.
-If you want to find out more about our ship-borne wave sensors and related cloud solutions, please get in touch (firstname.lastname@example.org) to learn how we can help increase weather windows and reduce waiting on weather.
+The future is in the Cloud.
+If you want to find out more about our ship-borne wave sensors and related Cloud-integrated solutions, please don’t hesitate to get in touch.
+We would be delighted to explain how we can help increase weather windows, as well as reduce waiting on weather, in your operations.